 The programme has been designed to work with all post-16 students and is particularly beneficial for functional skills learners.

-Students are immersed in the workplace, meeting professionals, touring the office and getting advice on their next steps.
 During teacher-led sessions, students prepare for interviews, practise formal writing and deliver presentations.
 Students can share their CVs, cover letters and application forms with volunteers through mentoring, either face-to-face or via our secure e-mentoring platform.

 Students’ understanding of workplace communication skills increased by 90%.